-So if you’re short on time, or if you don’t live within an easy drive of apple orchards, or maybe if you just want an easier way to make a batch of Easy Homemade Apple Butter, I hope give this easy recipe for homemade apple butter a try.
+So if you’re short on time, or just want an easier way to make a batch of Easy Homemade Apple Butter, I hope give this easy recipe for homemade apple butter a try.
 Happy Fall Y’all and I hope you enjoy!

 *This post contains affiliate links, which means I will earn a commission at no additional cost to you if you click through and make a purchase.*Print